emsesp/docs/Configure-firmware32.md

 - **MQTT Format**. v2: The `Single` option will send all data as separate topics, `Nested` will group the data into one JSON payload string and `Home Assistant` will use MQTT Discovery (if available). v3: options are resorted with checkboxes for `Nested` and `Home Assistant`.
 - **QoS**.
 Quality of Service, 0, 1 or 2.
 0 is the default and suitable for more scenarios.
 1 will give a guarantee that the message has been sent, but will create slightly more traffic and overhead.
 - **Retain Flag**.
 Default is off.
 Enable if you want to persist all the messages on the broker.
+- **Formatting**
+  - **Topic/Payload Format** is used to indicate whether all the device data is sent in a single payload or as separate topics.
+  - **Use Home Assistant MQTT Discovery**.
+Enable this if using Home Assistance.
+EMS-ESP will be automatically discovered as devices in HA and you can add the information from the Integrations->MQTT page to your Lovelace UI.
+  - **Thermostat Room Temperature** is used for thermostats that don't have a sensor for current room temperature, which is required in Home Assistant.
+Here you can either fake a value or select the set point value.
 - **Publish Intervals**.
-This section is per device and sets how frequent an MQTT message with the update data is to be sent.
-When set to 0 EMS-ESP will send data when there is a noticeable change.
+This section is per device and sets how frequent an MQTT message is sent.
+When set to 0 EMS-ESP will send data automatically when there is a noticeable change, which could be within a few seconds.